sthzg/django-filersets/docs/source/index.rst

 	Items can be of any file type, structured in arbitrary sub folders and sorted per set in the admin.

-	In the future it is planned to support 'virtual' file objects like database records and aliased files.
+	In the future it is planned to support non-file objects like database records and aliased files.

 Set
 	Sets are containers to bundle a number of items.
-E.g. an image gallery bundles all images contained in it.
+E.g. an image gallery bundles all images contained within.
 The design goal is to make the set a very flexible entity with support for nested sets and theming down to any level.

 	Sets can span any type of files and in the future should also be able to contain non-file-like objects, e.g. database records.

 	A set is tied to one filer base folder.
-All files and (and optionally folders) are part of the set.
-Sets might have sub folders that can be used to achieve a) further organization and b) a richt set of templating choices (e.g. rendering media within a subfolder as slideshows, etc.).
+All files (and optionally folders) are part of the set.
+Sets might have sub folders that can be used to achieve a) further organization and b) a rich set of templating choices (e.g. rendering media within a subfolder as slideshows, etc.).

 Set type
 	Set types are used to create different *kinds* of sets.
-E.g., we might wish to use ``filersets`` to manage all sorts of file collctions, e.g. galleries, photo stories, press releases, downloads, blog posts, ...
+We might wish to use ``filersets`` to manage all sorts of file collctions, e.g. galleries, photo stories, press releases, downloads, blog posts, ...